Innovation through Collaboration

 The main objective of the interdisciplinary Konstanz Research School Chemical Biology is to establish and support research and training programs that transcend traditional disciplines.
 We aim to provide and develop novel approaches that increase understanding of biological processes and their interconnections at the molecular level.
 The research program is based on successful collaborations within and between the fields of Synthetic Chemistry, Cellular Biochemistry, Biophysics, Biomedicine, and Computational Life Science.

-Ever since the human genome was sequenced, untangling the intricate network of molecular interactions that govern physiological processes at the cellular and systemic level has become a major focus of investigation in both basic and applied research.
-A potential key to understanding the mechanisms that determine and control biological processes is the comprehensive characterization of individual proteins and their interaction with small and macromolecular ligands.
+Why have we adopted this approach?
+Ever since the human genome was sequenced, untangling the intricate network of molecular interactions that govern physiological processes has become a major focus of investigation in both basic and applied research.
+A potential key to understanding the mechanisms that determine and control biological processes is the comprehensive characterisation of individual proteins and their interaction with small and macromolecular ligands.